-Which?
-Anti Slavery Statement

-Which? is the trading name of the Consumers' Association and its wholly-owned subsidiary, Which?
-Limited.

-Which? takes a zero tolerance approach to slavery and human trafficking.
+Anti-slavery statement

 We are committed to ensuring that they do not take place in our businesses and we take steps to ensure that they do not take place in our supply chains.

-As a UK-based organisation which seeks to empower consumers through charitable and commercial activity, Which? works primarily within the areas of publishing, trader endorsement and legal and financial guidance and advice.
+As a UK-based organisation that seeks to empower consumers through charitable and commercial activity, Which? works primarily within the areas of publishing, trader endorsement and legal and financial guidance and advice.
 We consider the sectors in which we operate and our supply chains to be at lower risk of slavery.
 Since the UK’s Modern Slavery Act came into force in October 2015, we have reviewed and, where needed, updated our internal policies and supplier arrangements to confirm this.

 Our supply chain

-Our internal policies require clear arrangements to be put in place with all new suppliers, and our zero tolerance approach is reflected within our due diligence processes and the standard terms that our suppliers must agree to.
+Our internal policies require clear arrangements to be put in place with all new suppliers, and our zero-tolerance approach is reflected within our due diligence processes and the standard terms that our suppliers must agree to.
 Geographically, our supply chains are predominantly based in the UK, with some suppliers operating from Denmark, France, Germany and the US.
-Where suppliers operate within industries and/or countries with a higher risk of slavery and human trafficking – e.g. industries such as construction, domestic service, printing services and food suppliers are subject to further due diligence and monitoring procedures.
+Suppliers that operate within industries and/or countries with a higher risk of slavery and human trafficking (eg industries such as construction, domestic service, printing services and food suppliers) are subject to further due diligence and monitoring procedures.

 Internal policies